wp-plugins/my-company-menu/readme.txt

 == Changelog ==

 = 1.0.8 =
-* Fixed bug that caused markup validation issues.
+* Fixed bug that caused markup validation issues

 = 1.0.7 =
 * Cleaned up functions and other code